Kate Beckinsale Instagram: At 43, Actress Nearly Breaks Internet, Shows Off Tiny Waist In Bathroom Selfie

 What do you think of Kate Beckinsale’s Instagram bikini body post?

-[Featured image by Jason Merritt/Getty Images for Sundance Film Festival]
+[Featured Image by Jason Merritt/Getty Images for Sundance Film Festival]